NikithaUP/shopify/README.md

 # Project Overview
 This is a fully functional e-commerce web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 The application allows users to browse products, add them to their cart, and proceed to checkout.

-The project is deployed on an AWS EC2 instance and can be accessed via the following link:[http://54.66.130.211/](Live Demo)
+The project is deployed on an AWS EC2 instance and can be accessed via the following link:[http://54.66.130.211/] (Live Demo)

 # Features
 - User authentication and authorization (Sign Up, Login, Logout)